 - Arrive at our main Crystal Hall entrance on the corner of William and College Streets

 - On arrival at the Australian Museum, use your phone to scan the QR code and enter your details for Covid-19 contact tracing should it be required by NSW Health

-Baby change facilities are available on the Ground floor and Level 2 toilets.
-Please refer to the museum map for specific locations.
+Baby change facilities are available on the Lower Ground floor toilets and there is a Level 2 Parents Room next to the Prehistoric Playground.
+Please refer to the Museum map for specific locations.

 First-aid or lost children

 If you need assistance please contact the nearest staff member wearing a black or orange 'Welcome' t-shirt.

 Video and flash photography are permitted in all galleries except the Westpac Long Gallery and First Nations galleries.

 Please check with Australian Museum staff before taking photographs in those exhibitions.

 As part of a NSW Government requirement, from 1 July 2012 the Australian Museum will apply a surcharge on all transactions made by credit cards.
 Surcharge rates are determined on a cost-recovery basis only.
 No surcharge will be incurred when paying with eftpos or cash.